 What has a Fitbit got to do exercise, you ask?

 The real question is ‘what is a Fitbit‘?
-A recent heart to heart with my geekish son informed me that I needed to get a Fitbit.
+A recent heart-to-heart with my geekish son informed me that I needed to get a Fitbit.
 My immediate, somewhat puzzled response was.
 “Why?”

-To which he replied with a lengthy techno babble type response about the wonders of the Fitbit’s capacity to track how much exercise I do, monitor my heart beats, track how well I sleep and the zillion other benefits that would come from this device.
+To which he replied with a lengthy techno babble type response about the wonders of the Fitbit’s capacity to track how much exercise I do, monitor my heart beats, track how well I sleep and the zillion other benefits that would miraculously come from this device.

 Call me confused, but I wasn’t sure I needed a rubber band on my wrist calling the exercise shots!